Slavery in America: 9 Myths Debunked

 It is interesting that the South made the above arguments, considering the fact that the South was a “champion” of states’ rights.
 So the question that begs is: why was the South so much interested in the affairs of North?
 Weren’t the North allowed to run the internal affairs of their states?

 The South’s claim of states’ rights being denied them doesn’t hold.
-One can conclude that it was the South rather who wanted to strip away the states’ rights of Non-slaveholding North.
+One can conclude that it was the Southerners rather who wanted to strip away the states’ rights of Non-slaveholding North.

 Source of myth: Post the Civil War, younger generations tried to make the Confederate leaders and their legacy look palatable by disinforming the country with the myth of states’ rights being the most important trigger of the Civil War